 While traditional closing techniques depend on asking a customer to decide on their purchase, a trial close asks the customer to share their opinion or perspective on the offering.
 This closing technique enables you to address their needs in a much more personalized way.

-Because if customers feel as if they can open up to you, and share their perspectives and opinions – you’ll be far more likely to develop a relationship built on trust, meaning that closing that deal will be faster and easier.
+Suppose customers feel they can open up to you and share their perspectives and opinions.
+In that case, you’ll be far more likely to develop a trust-based relationship, meaning closing that deal will be faster and easier.

 4. Handle Objections Early

-Try to delve into their concerns, challenges, and pain points early on by asking provocative questions that get your prospect thinking about the situation as an entirety.
+Try to delve into their concerns, challenges, and pain points early on by asking provocative questions that get your prospect thinking about the situation.

 5. Personalize Each Experience